JeffEmery/remix-server-azure/README.md

 #### `settings.json`

-Configuration settings for Azure Functions deployment
+Configuration settings for Azure Functions deployment.
+The important bit of this is the `azureFunctions.deploySubpath` setting that deploys functions to a `/api/[function-name]` URL.

 #### `tasks.json`